Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

 The _ContractAgreementVerificationMessage_ is sent by a consumer to verify the acceptance of a contract agreement.
+It contains the contract agreement with the consumer's signature.

 ### 7. ContractAgreementFinalizationMessage